-March 2 BRT begins operation on the JR Ofunato Line between Kesennuma and Sakari 25 Renovation of the first residential lands for relocation in lwate completed (Oigiri and Uranosawa, Miyako City) April 1 "Amachan" NHK serial drama set in Kuji begins its broadcast 3 The South Rias Line between Sakari and Yoshihama stations reopens on the Sanriku Railway May 8 lwate Children's Care Center opens in Yahaba Town 24 Creation of Sanriku Fukko National Park July 3 Miracle Pine preservation completion ceremony is held 4 Emperor and Empress visit the disaster-affected areas (until the 5th, Tono City, Sumita Town, Ofunato City, Rikuzentakata City, and Ichinoseki City) 25 lwate is officially selected as the location of the 2016 National Sports Festival August 5 Prince and Princess Hitachi visit the disaster-affected areas (until the 6th, Iwaizumi Town, Tanohata Village, Noda Village, and Kuji City) 23 The ILC Site Evaluation Committee chooses the site in the Kitakami Mountains as the best domestic candidate site for the International Linear Collider

-27 "Thank you TOMODACHI" Disaster Reconstruction Report is held in New York City

-September 24 The Sanriku Geopark on Iwate's coast is certified as a Japanese Geopark November 1 Crown Prince and Princess visit the dis saster-affected area (until the 2 nd , Ka amaishi City)
+March 2 BRT begins operation on the JR Ofunato Line between Kesennuma and Sakari 11 A joint memorial ceremony between Iwate Prefecture and Otsuchi Town for the Great East Japan Earthquake and Tsunami is held 25 Renovation of the first residential lands for relocation in Iwate completed (Oigiri and Uranosawa, Miyako City) April 1 "Amachan" NHK serial drama set in Kuji begins its broadcast 3 The South Rias Line between Sakari and Yoshihama stations reopens on the Sanriku Railway May 8 lwate Children's Care Center opens in Yahaba Town 24 Creation of Sanriku Fukko National Park July 3 Miracle Pine preservation completion ceremony is held 4 Emperor and Empress visit the disaster-affected areas (until the 5th, Tono City, Sumita Town, Ofunato City, Rikuzentakata City, and Ichinoseki City) 25 lwate is officially selected as the location of the 2016 National Sports Festival August 5 Prince and Princess Hitachi visit the disaster-affected areas (until the 6th, Iwaizumi Town, Tanohata Village, Noda Village, and Kuji City) 23 The ILC Site Evaluation Committee chooses the site in the Kitakami Mountains as the best domestic candidate site for the International Linear Collider 27 "Thank you TOMODACHI" Disaster Reconstruction Report is held in New York City September r 24 The Sanriku Geopark on Iwate's coast is certified as a Japanese Geopark November 1 Crown Prince and Princess visit the disaster-affected area (until the 2 nd , Kamaishi City)

-March 22 All avers on the Despectivestian Dead "Cantilly Coastal Dead (Taketa Dead)" enemed (Diluvantaleta City) Marcii 23 All areas on the Reconstruction Road "Sanriku Coastal Road (Takata Road)" opened (Rikuzentakata City) "Bridge to Hope" begins operations removing earth in Rikuzentakata City 31 Disposal of disaster waste finishes in lwate The "Iwate Great East Japan Earthquake and Tsunami Reconstruction Action Plan" enters its second phase.
+March 11 A joint memorial ceremony between Iwate Prefecture and Yamada Town for the Great East Japan Earthquake and Tsunami is held 23 All areas on the Reconstruction Road "Sanriku Coastal Road (Takata Road)" opened (Rikuzentakata City) "Bridge to Hope" begins operations removing earth in Rikuzentakata City 31 Disposal of disaster waste finishes in Iwate The "Iwate Great East Japan Earthquake and Tsunami Reconstruction Action Plan" enters its second phase.
 April 5 The South Rias Line of the Sanriku Railway resumes operations with the reopening of the section from Yoshihama to Kamaishi Classes start at the newly built and relocated Funakoshi Public Elementary School in Yamada, the first school to be rebuilt in Fukushima, Miyagi, and Iwate.
 6 The North Rias Line resumes full operations with the reopening of the section from Omoto to Tanohata 12 SL Ginga starts operation between Hanamaki and Kamaishi on the Kamaishi Line 23 Ceremony is held to celebrate the completion of the new fish market in Ofunato City A new law is passed to revise the "Law on the Special Great East Japan Earthquake Reconstruction Areas" to speed theacquisition of land June 23 lwate Aquaculture Association ships abalone eggs for the first time since the disaster 26 A basic schematic is decided for the "Takatamatsubara Memorial Park" by Rikuzentakata City, Iwate Prefecture, and the national government August 24 Construction starts on Reconstruction Road "Miyako-Morioka Connecting Road (Hiratsuto-Matsukusa/Kuzakai Sections).
-Construction has now started on all Reconstruction Roads in Iwate 30 "Tohoku Fukkousai 'WA' in PARIS" is held in France (until the 31st) November 7 "Gratitude for Solidarity" Disaster Reconstruction Conference is held in Paris.
-France
+Construction has now started on all Reconstruction Roads in Iwate 30 "Tohoku Fukkousai 'WA' in PARIS" is held in France (until the 31st) November 7 "Gratitude for Solidarity" Disaster Reconstruction Conference is held in Paris, France December 18 Police substation in Hirata, Kamaishi opens, the first police facility to be opened in Iwate since the disaster recovery began